lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 {:style="width:40%;" align="center"}
 <br/>

-And when we want to cast it back to `Button*` we just remove that offset from the pointer so that we point back to `Label::GuiElement::id` again.
+And now we are pointing to a valid `Clickable` object.
+To cast it back to `Button*` we just have to remove that offset from the pointer so that we point to `Label::GuiElement::id` again.

-You might want to note that you can't do `GuiElement* guiElement = button` since the compiler wouldn't know to which `GuiElement` you refer.
+You might want to note that you can't do `GuiElement* guiElement = button`.
+Because `button` has two instance of `GuiElement`, the compiler wouldn't know to which you want to refer .
 If I'm begin stubborn and decide to try anyway, GCC gently remind me that I'm an idiot:

 {% highlight text %}
 error: ‘GuiElement’ is an ambiguous base of ‘Button’